Jordanian Association of Certified Public Accountants

 In accordance with Accountancy Profession Law No. 73 of 2003, JACPA is responsible for recommending ethical standards for the Higher Council for the Accountancy Profession (HCAP) to adopt.
 In 1992, HCAP adopted the IESBA Code of Ethics for Professional Accountants.
 All revised and new requirements of the IESBA Code are applicable in Jordan with the effective date issued by the IESBA.

-Since all revised and new requirements of the IESBA Code are applicable in Jordan with the effective date issued by the IESBA, JACPA focuses on providing updates and trainings to its members to support implementation.
+Since all revised and new requirements of the IESBA Code are applicable in Jordan with the effective date issued by the IESBA, JACPA focuses on providing updates and trainings to its members in order to support implementation.
 For example, JACPA reports to hold annual training courses on the IESBA Code of ethics and publishes any updates in the official magazine.
 Cases of non-compliance with the Code are subject to JACPA’s Investigation & Disciplinary (I&D) committee for deliberation.

-Since 2012, JACPA has reported that it plans to introduce an ethics exam as part of licensing requirements, but this initiative is pending approval of the amendments to the Accountancy Profession Law No. 73 of 2003.
+Since 2012, JACPA reported that it plans to introduce an ethics exam as part of licensing requirements, but this initiative is pending approval of the amendments to the Accountancy Profession Law No. 73 of 2003.
 Given the need for adoption of the amendments to this Law in order to progress examination development and implementation, JACPA has not indicated an estimated timeline, nor has it reported plans of developing a voluntary exam.